jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-17.md

 Shall a child be born unto him that is 100 years old?
 Shall Sarah, that is 90 years old, bear?

-<sup>18</sup> O that Ishmael might live before thee!
+<sup>18</sup> O that Ishmael might live before you!
 {{< /r >}}

 {{< l a="Enki" >}}
 <sup>19</sup> Sarah shall bear you a son.
 You shall call him Isaac.
 I will establish my covenant with him for an everlasting covenant, [and] with his seed after him.

 <sup>20</sup> I have blessed Ishmael, and will make him fruitful.
 I will multiply him exceedingly.
 He shall beget 12 princes.
-I will make him a great nation. <sup>21</sup> But my covenant will I establish with Isaac, which Sarah shall bear unto thee at this set time in the next year.
+I will make him a great nation. <sup>21</sup> But my covenant will I establish with Isaac, which Sarah shall bear unto you at this set time in the next year.
 {{< /l >}}